 Outcomes of our work may range from a ‘clean bill of health’ for the sector to, where we consider it appropriate, recommendations for changes to enhance market performance.
-Our recommendations are non-binding, however the Government must respond to any recommendations within a reasonable period.
+Our recommendations are non-binding, however the Government must respond to our final market study report within a reasonable period.

 We have published draft guidelines that describe our general processes and approach to all market studies.
 The paper can be found here.